Franckdot/Franckdot/README.md

 --->
 ## About me

-<p>I´m an information technology engineer🧔 with little professional experience but with the desire to continue learning↗️</p>
+I´m an information technology engineer🧔 with little professional experience but with the desire to continue learning↗️

 - [X] 🍕 Pizza Lover
 - [X] 🎮 Videogame Lover